Long-tailed Blue (Lampides boeticus)

 next page back to list

-Boeticus is a migratory species and seems to be quite widespread, although I have never seen more than one specimen in any given place.
-It could be confused with the Lang's Short-tailed Blue (Leptotes pirithous) on the basis of the underside patterning, but boeticus is generally much larger and more triangular, and the continuous sub-marginal unh white band is definitive.
-The marginal markings in s1 and s2 (more so in s2) are beautifully edged in silver scales, not really visible from these photos, and internally edged in orange.
+Boeticus is a migratory species and seems to be quite widespread, although before 2012 I had never seen more than one specimen in any given place.
+It could be confused with the Lang's Short-tailed Blue (Leptotes pirithous) on the basis of the underside patterning, but boeticus is generally much larger and more triangular, and the continuous post-discal unh white band is definitive.
+The marginal markings in s1 and s2 (more so in s2) are beautifully edged in silver scales and internally edged in orange.

 ref sex